 The algorithm works by looping through 2-3-4 until the termination criterion is satisfied.

-No. Our revolutionary platform, FastTest, makes it easy to publish a CAT.
-Once you upload the IRT parameters, you can choose whatever options you please for steps 2-3-4 of the algorithm, simply by clicking on elements in our easy-to-use interface.
+Our revolutionary platform, FastTest, makes it easy to publish a CAT.
+Once you upload your item texts and the IRT parameters, you can choose whatever options you please for steps 2-3-4 of the algorithm, simply by clicking on elements in our easy-to-use interface.
 Want to try it yourself?
 Contact us to set up a free account and demo.

 How does the test adapt?
 By Difficulty or Quantity?

 CATs operate by adapting both the difficulty and quantity of items seen by each examinee.